-According to the American Cancer Society, alcohol functions as a solvent that enables other harmful toxins like tobacco smoke to more easily enter the cells in the upper digestive tract.
-This has been discussed as a possible explanation for why drinking and smoking in combination appears to significantly raise the risk of mouth and throat cancers.
-Additionally, alcohol makes it more difficult for the body to rid itself of certain toxins 6.
+According to the American Cancer Society, alcohol functions as a solvent that enables other harmful toxins like tobacco smoke to enter the cells more easily in the upper digestive tract.
+This has been discussed as a possible explanation for why drinking and smoking in combination appears to significantly raise a person’s risk of mouth and throat cancers.
+Additionally, alcohol makes it more difficult for the body to rid itself of certain toxins.6

 Anabolic steroids are a class of substances with androgenic, or testosterone-like effects, frequently used by those seeking to increase their muscle mass or improve performance in a physical activity or sport.
-Steroids also are linked to a number of unwanted effects including cancer.
+Steroids also are linked to several unwanted effects, including cancer.

 - Liver tumors.

 With the hormonal changes triggered by steroid use, the formation of other cancers becomes more probable.

 - In men, prostate and testicular cancer risk is increased.10,11

 - In women, the danger of cervical and endometrial cancer grows.10